 2) Single-Family Home Repair Loans and Grants

-This USDA initiative is also known as the Section 504 House Repair Program.
+This USDA home loan initiative is also known as the Section 504 House Repair Program.
 It provides loans to homeowners who wish to renovate or improve their property.
-This program is open to candidates with revenues below 50% of the local mean income who won’t obtain inexpensive credit elsewhere to finance improvements on apartments they occupy (no leasing properties or villa).
+This program is open to candidates with revenues below 50% of the local mean income who won’t obtain inexpensive credit elsewhere to finance improvements on apartments they occupy (no leasing properties or villas).